enaburekhan/Directory-of-online-coding-language-courses-/README.md

 ## Show your support

 If you've read this far, you must like the project!
-Give us a ⭐️!
+Give me a ⭐️!

 ## Acknowledgments

-- This Project was part of an assignment available on The Odin Project.
 -Many thanks to Mathew Njuguna and others on Behance for the design idea.
 - My thanks also goes to Microverse and all our peers and colleagues there.